Luke-Dexter/Luke-Dexter.github.io/_posts/2016-11-21-copy-of-first-lesson-review.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>The strategies that I used to start off were that I asked Mr Keen questions when I wasn't sure.  </td>
+    <td>The strategies that I used to start off were that I asked Mr Keen questions when I wasn't sure.
+I also asked my friends when I was stuck.
+This helped me because I didn't get confused as much.
+Another strategy I used alot was to take notes when Mr Keen was talking to the class.
+This allowed me to keep up with the class and I knew what I was I was doing most of the time.
+I learnt by giving my full attention to the responses I got from Mr Keen and my friends.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>Time limited my learning as I found that it took me a lot of time to complete this assessment.
-I need to work on using my time more effectively so perhaps doing 30 mins of this work 2-3 times a week as opposed to 2 hours in one night.
-I also learnt that I need to go back and check my work as when I did this I noticed I had missed out a few steps which caused me confusion.
+    <td>I need to work on my concentration as in the lesson I was doing the wrong thing for half of the lesson.
+I was more focused on how my blog looked than the content so I ended up having 5 mintues to do as much as I could of my content.
+I need to work on my noting kills as when Mr Keen was talking I noted down some of the wrong facts which made it a tiny bit confusing.
+This was a HUGE mistake...
 </td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>If I were to do this again I would change my attitude to listening in class as I found that I was not sure how to do some things as I could not remember all that was said as I was not paying attention.
-I would now write some things down so that it would help me recall class discussions.
-I will improve my learning by paying full attention to what is being said in class and I will also write down notes which will help me remember key stages and allow me to keep up with the other boys.
+    <td>If I were to do this again I would change the order of the things that I need to do.
+I need to get the content done first and then worry about how my blog looks.
+Another thing I would change is who I ask when i'm stuck as I asked some people and then they said teh wrong thing which was really confusing.
+I will improve on my learning by noting down the right facts when my teacher is speaking.
+This will result in me not getting confused.

 </td>
   </tr>